 Enhancing the Health and Well-Being of Children and Families

 TN Together: Community Solutions to End the Opioid Epidemic in Tennessee, a series of summits with community stakeholders to share ideas, review local data, and identify strategies on the opioid epidemic.
-We also facilitated workshops, launched a new Center for Multi-System Solutions to the Opioid Epidemic, and conducted a briefing on Capitol Hill.
+We also facilitated workshops, launched a new Center for Addiction Research and Effective Solutions (AIR CARES), and conducted a briefing on Capitol Hill.